weastonmiller/donabe/README.md

 },
 ```

-The `_id` and `path` need to be the same so that the mapping works properly.
-It doesn't matter what it is, it just needs to be the same `string`.

----

 ## Technology

 This app is a standalone web app with no server.
 The `.md` files are stored directly in the repository.
 Even with multiple pictures and tons of markdown, the article files tend to remain under 5kb which feels acceptable.